Execution of Poon Yuen Chung: Appeal

 On 18 January 1994, the Appeals court dismissed Poon's appeal against her conviction.
 Her defence lawyer Loo Ngan Chor had argued the original trial judge M.P.H Rubin had erred when he ruled Poon's could not be believed because her original statements to police were different than her testimony in court during her trial, highlighting that Poon was not cautioned correctly before she gave them and that she additionally claimed to have been misled by the interrogator's biasedly phrased questions.
 He also asserted that the packets containing the heroin were handled by customs officers without wearing gloves, therefore possibly obliterating any fingerprint evidence Poon could have relied on to back up her testimony about the Chinese couple.
 Poon's lawyer also contended that the original trial judge had placed too much emphasis on the fact Poon and Lam had return tickets to Bangkok dated for 23 July 1991, despite claiming they planned to return to Hong Kong after a few days sightseeing in Singapore.

 Rejecting all arguments, Chief Justice Yong Pung How ruled that Poon would not have mentioned the Chinese couple at a much later stage, knowing she was being charged with a capital offence of drug trafficking, if she had in fact not known what was in the bags.
 Instead of waiting for her fourth interview with police, the court felt that she would have offered up this important information at the first opportunity.
 Also, Poon had failed to rebut the legal presumptions of possession and knowledge, as she had been caught red-handed with the heroin in her possession.
 In addition, the girls having return airplane tickets to Bangkok, when they had claimed to be flying back to Hong Kong from Singapore, cast strong doubt on the veracity of their testimony.
-The issue of fingerprint testing was also deemed irrelevant, as even if the prints of a third party were found it would not have proved the girl's had no prior knowledge of the herion they were caught in possession of.
+The issue of fingerprint testing was also deemed irrelevant, as even if the prints of a third party were found it would not have proved the girls had no prior knowledge of the herion they were caught in possession of.